logo

 • Cross-Cradle Hold: This allows more control over your baby’s head by holding them with the opposite arm.

 • Football Hold: Ideal for mothers with large breasts or those recovering from a C-section.
-In this position, the baby is tucked under your arm like a football.
+The baby is tucked under your arm like a football in this position.

-A study by La Leche League International (2020) shows that using different breastfeeding positions can significantly reduce nipple pain and improve milk flow.
-The study highlights that finding the most comfortable position for both the mother and the baby helps ensure a better breastfeeding latch.
+Research shows that finding the most comfortable position for the mother and the baby helps ensure a better breastfeeding latch.
 It leads to a more efficient milk transfer and less discomfort for the mother.
 By adjusting positions, mothers can prevent issues like sore nipples and blocked milk ducts, promoting a more positive breastfeeding experience.

 Supporting Your Baby's Head and Body

-To ensure that your baby is positioned correctly for feeding, you need to support your baby's head and body properly.
+To ensure that your baby is positioned correctly for feeding, you must properly support your baby's head and body.
 Always make sure:

 • Your baby’s head, neck, and spine are aligned.